-Sweden doesn't recognize 'national security adviser' interviewed on Fox News
+Bill O'Reilly says criticism over Swedish 'national security adviser' is valid

 Johan Wiktorin, the CEO of a strategic intelligence company in Sweden, tweeted that he's "never heard of [Bildt] before... he's not known in our circles as an expert."

+In a statement on his program Monday, O'Reilly said criticism of his decision to book Blidt was "valid."

+"[W]e looked into the situation and the criticism is valid.
+It's valid," O'Reilly told viewers.
+"Mr. Bildt does consulting work on terrorism, that's true -- but we should have clarified that he had no direct role with the Swedish government.
+To be fair, the information we gave you in the segment was accurate but in hindsight a more relevant guest should have been used on the anti-immigrant side.
+You should also know that before the segment was booked we asked the Swedish Ambassador to appear, he declined.
+That invitation stands."

-Fox News has defended its decision to book Bildt.
+Fox News earlier defended its decision to book Bildt.

 "Our booker made numerous inquiries and spoke to people who recommended Nils Bildt and after pre-interviewing him and reviewing his bio, we agreed that he would make a good guest for the topic that evening," David Tabacoff, the executive producer of The O'Reilly Factor, said in a statement.